 St Stephen Walbrook regularly holds art exhibitions and has permanent features made by two notable British artists: a large stone altar carved by Henry Moore, surrounded by colourful kneelers designed by Patrick Heron.

-The exhibition will be on show during the Open City weekend (21-22 September 2019).
+The exhibition was on show during the Open City weekend (21-22 September 2019).
 Open House London is the world’s largest architecture festival, giving free public access to 800+ buildings, walks, talks and tours over one weekend in September each year.
-St Stephen Walbrook will be open and taking part in the weekend.
+St Stephen Walbrook was open and took part in the weekend.

 Matilde Damele is an Italian photographer from Bologna, exiled from living and working in New York as a photo-journalist.
 Following her upheaval and unexpected move to London, she sees her uncertainties and fears mirrored in the faces of many of her neighbouring immigrant communities.